wnusair/WOS/README.md

 - The number next to "IPv4" is what you want.
 - In the program, enter your IPv4 address, and type in your desired port
   - The default is 9999
+- The password is `wissamiscool22`
 - Congrats!
 You have logged into Wissam OS!

 ## Two Options
 Once you login, you will beee greeted with the ASCII logo, and two options.
 This part of the README.MD file will help you navigate.
 ![image](https://user-images.githubusercontent.com/75694885/175171343-2cef94f5-2653-4e66-b2ad-dadfffdcfc4d.png)

-### How to open "files."
+### How to open Files
-There are two ways to open "files."
+There are two ways to open files.
 - Type "1"
 - Type "files" capitalized or lower case

-### How to open "applications."
-There are three ways to open "applications."
-- Type "1"
-- Type "apps" capitalized or lower case
-- Type "applications" capitalied or lower case.

 ## Files Menu
 When you open files, it will show a tree of all the files in that directory (I am planning on making a seperate folder for personal files).
 Anyway, you will see three options: